You Get Back More Than You Spend on Major Renovations

-In fact, surveys show that sellers rarely get back more than 75-85% of the cost of significant upgrades.
-Moreover, if the upgrades are too specific in style or compromised in quality or suitability, there may be even less of a return on investment.
+In fact, surveys show that sellers rarely get back more than 75-80% of the cost of significant upgrades.
+If the upgrades are too specific in style and have compromised the quality, it can return much less, if anything at all.
+However, carefully selected minor improvements can easily return more than two to three times the investment.

 However, carefully selected minor improvements in preparation for marketing can easily return more than two to three times the investment as well as shorten the time it will take to sell.
 A local real estate professional who has sold dozens of similar homes can provide guidance for the most cost-effective changes.